Why not renovate the current high school?

 The current high school facility was constructed in the 1920s.
 The rules and regulations from the Pennsylvania Department of Education have changed since then and the current footprint of the high school does not allow enough room to meet the regulations, including the Americans with Disabilities Act (ADA) requirements for elevators, parking, ramps, etc. Expanding the school is not a viable option either, as there is not enough usable land outside of the floodplain.
 Unlike the projects completed at Osborne Elementary School, Edgeworth Elementary School, and Quaker Valley Middle School, which required expanding the footprint of the building; that is not possible at the current high school site.

-Could you add another floor to the current site to increase the footprint of the building?
+Could another floor be added to the current building to adequately increase the square footage?

 Why not build on the football field?

 The current football field sits in a floodplain.
 Click here to see the map.
-According to the geotech engineers and civil engineers who examined the current site, building on the football field would require special government issued permits which can take three to four years to have approved with a likelihood of not receiving permission due to the floodplain.
-In addition to the floodplain, the construction would require the district to manage the storm water runoff (water displaced by a new building) as well, so as not to flood nearby homes and other structures.
+According to the geotechnical engineers and civil engineers who have examined the current site, building on the football field would require special government-issued permits, which could take three to four years, with a likely outcome of not receiving permission due to the floodplain.
+In addition to the floodplain, construction would require the district to manage the storm water runoff (water displaced by a new building), so as not to flood nearby homes and other structures.

-Where would a new high school be built?
+Where will a new high school be built?

 The Quaker Valley School Board and administration are working to find a piece of land big enough for the required space.
 The Pennsylvania Department of Education recommends 42 acres.
-The current high school site sits on 14 acres, not all is useable.
+The current high school site sits on 14 acres; not all of which is usable.
 Based on the floodplain, only 4.3 acres is usable for a building.